burlster1980/arupcodev060/content/arup-pages/building-envelope-design/facade-access.md

         <div class="split-pic__inner">
             <div class="split-pic__copy">
                 <h3 class="h4">Goldin Finance 117</h3>
+                <p>The proposed super high-rise tower will become the centre piece of a newly developed Central Business District south of Tianjin upon completion in 2020.</p><p>
-                <p>Located in the new Central Business District of Tianjin, this 117-storey tower will be the tallest building in the city.
-We worked closely with the architects and façade engineer to fit the BMUs within this mega tall tower.</p>
+Arup is providing the engineering design of the tower, working closely with the architects and façade engineers to fit the building maintenance units within this mega building.</p>
                     <h5></h5>
                     <hr />
                     <ul class="list list--links">